webplatform/docs-wpd/Example_Pages/HTML_Element/index.md

 {|
 | Categories
-| The categories to which the element belongs, such as Flow Content or Phrasing Event.
+| The categories to which the element belongs, such as Flow Content or Phrasing Content.
 |-
 | Permitted content
 | Where applicable, a list of content that may be incorporated into the element.